aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get/_index.md

 ## cURL Example

-The following are a few examples of using cURL:
+The following are a few examples of using cURL.

 *Case 1: Get a Header or Footer in a Document**